whiteboxdev/library-defold-tilemap-animator/README.md

 ---

+### dtile.final()

+Cancels all loop and trigger animations and disables all animation functions.
+This is useful when transitioning between tilemaps, among other cases.

+---

 ### dtile.animate(x, y, layer)

 Activates a trigger animation.
-If the specified tile has not been assigned a trigger animation, then this function does nothing.
+Does nothing if a trigger animation is not assigned to the specified tile.

 #### Parameters
 1. `x`: X-coordinate of tile.